Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Abstract

 \section{Abstract}

-Replay-based methods in class-incremental learning~(CIL) have attained remarkable success, as replaying the exemplars of old classes can significantly mitigate catastrophic forgetting.
-Despite their effectiveness, the inherent memory restrictions of CIL result in saving a limited number of exemplars with poor diversity, leading to data imbalance and overfitting issues.
-In this paper, we introduce a novel exemplar super-compression and regeneration method, ESCORT, which substantially increases the quantity and enhances the diversity of exemplars.
-Rather than storing past images, we compress images into visual and textual prompts, e.g., edge maps and class tags, and save the prompts instead, reducing the memory usage of each exemplar to $\frac{1}{24}$ of the original size.
-In subsequent learning phases, diverse high-resolution exemplars are generated from the prompts by a pre-trained diffusion model, e.g., ControlNet~\cite{ControlNet}.
-To minimize the domain gap between generated exemplars and real images, we propose partial compression and diffusion-based data augmentation, allowing us to utilize an off-the-shelf diffusion model without fine-tuning it on the target dataset.
-Therefore, the same diffusion model can be downloaded whenever it is needed, incurring no memory consumption.
-Comprehensive experiments demonstrate that our method significantly improves model performance across multiple CIL benchmarks, e.g., $5.0$ percentage points higher than the previous state-of-the-art on $10$-phase Caltech-256 dataset.\footnote{Code: \url{https://github.com/KerryDRX/ESCORT}}
+Replay-based methods in class-incremental learning~(CIL) have attained remarkable success.
+Despite their effectiveness, the inherent memory restriction results in saving a limited number of exemplars with poor diversity.
+In this paper, we introduce PESCR, a novel approach that substantially increases the quantity and enhances the diversity of exemplars based on a pre-trained general-purpose diffusion model, without fine-tuning it on target datasets or storing it in the memory buffer.
+Images are compressed into visual and textual prompts, which are saved instead of the original images, decreasing memory consumption by a factor of $24$.
+In subsequent phases, diverse exemplars are regenerated by the diffusion model.
+We further propose partial compression and diffusion-based data augmentation to minimize the domain gap between generated exemplars and real images.
+PESCR significantly improves CIL performance across multiple benchmarks, e.g., $3.2\%$ above the previous state-of-the-art on ImageNet-100.
+The code is available at \url{https://github.com/KerryDRX/PESCR}.